benhuson/page-parts/readme.txt

 = 0.8 =
 * Add option to set parent ID manually (if page part is not connected to a post).
 * Add page part column to post type admin pages.
+* Don't show Page Parts meta box in admin nav menus.
+* Better handling of default permalinks with anchors (where page part is a child of another page part).
 * Textdomain should be a string - using a variable causes issues for parsers.
-* Don't show Page Parts meta box in admin nav menus.
 * Check and escape filtered URLs.

 = 0.7 =